benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ***

 For example...
-I want to calculate the current time in R.
+Let's calculate the current time in R.

 ```r
 time <- format(Sys.time(), "%a %b %d %X %Y")